vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 Utilize the downward-facing camera on the DJI Tello Minidrone in conjunction with the 6-axis IMU data to construct the method that will enhance state estimates and replace the presently employed optical flow modeling approach.

 ### Libraries
-The following Libraries have been used.
+These are few Libraries which have been used in this project.
 ```
 djitellopy==2.4.0
 et-xmlfile==1.1.0